Eccenux/iitc-plugin-enlarge-tools/README.md

 Just switch to desktop mode (in FF options menu) and the plugin will enlarge buttons for you.

 Below are two images from FF mobile with ITTC.
 First one is a standard (mobile) mode.
-Second one is the same phone in desktop mode (and XL buttton pressed).
+Second one is the same phone in desktop mode (with this plugin installed).
+OK button of dialogs is also enlarged so it's easier to close them.

 <a target="_blank" href="https://raw.githubusercontent.com/Eccenux/iitc-plugin-enlarge-tools/master/screen-mobile.png">
 <img height="600" src="https://raw.githubusercontent.com/Eccenux/iitc-plugin-enlarge-tools/master/screen-mobile.png">